 Publications

-Published two books — Techniques for Awareness and Techniques for Resonance — exploring the philosophy and practice behind the work.
+Published three books — Techniques of Awareness, Techniques of Resonance, and Techniques of Dialogue — a trilogy exploring the philosophy and practice behind the work, and co-creation with AI.
+Available in English, German, and Japanese.

 2026